wubuku/ao-mcp-demo-task-management/DEVELOPMENT_GUIDE.md

 - Find and fill all `*_logic.lua` files with business logic code
 - Use code generation tools to regenerate code after modifying DDDML models

-**Always use iTerm MCP Server for all AO commands, never use external terminals!**
+Write scripts and use AO CLI to execute automated tests.

-Key Steps:
+**(Optional) If you choose to use iTerm MCP Server, execute all AO commands in iTerm MCP Server, do not use external terminals!** Key Steps:
 1. **Start AO Process**: `mcp_iterm-mcp_write_to_terminal command="aos test-blog-$(date +%s)"`
 2. **Load and Test Code**: Execute all operations through iTerm MCP Server